Cream of spaghetti squash and potato soup. Only a few simple steps until you have a great new take on a beloved fall classic.

 - 2.5 to 3 cups water 700-750 milliliters

 - Salt and pepper to taste

 - 3 ounces heavy cream

-- Strain, but keep the water.
-Blend vegetables and return to the pot.
-Top with water in which they cooked.
-Add seasonings.
-Stir and bring to a boil.
-Add heavy cream and turn the stove off.
+- Strain vegetables into a blender but keep the water in which they cooked.
+Blend vegetables and return to the pot with water.
+Stir well and bring to a boil on medium.
+Stir in heavy cream until ingredients integrate.
+Cook approximately 5 more minutes and turn the stove off.